Pedagogy and teacher expertise

 What help would MFL teachers like and what help might they need?

 Empowering classroom teachers to teach MFL is a two-way process.
 Established teachers already have good pedagogic skills and a wealth of teaching practice and expertise to draw on, which means that individually-tailored MFL-teaching programmes specific to teachers’ particular needs are helpful.

 Depending on a teacher’s specific needs and desires, a programme might include, for example:

 - help with language-teaching methodology;

 - developing an awareness of children’s language-learning strategies;

 - confidence in dealing with the four skills in a foreign language;

 - knowledge of age-appropriate programmes available, and how to create additional materials.

-As a practising teacher, I don't have much time for extra training, and the school budget is tight - what can I do?
+I don’t have much time for extra training and the school budget is tight – what can I do?